 Decisions about whether a research program can safely accommodate an undergraduate researcher will be made by members of this review group.
 These decisions will be informed by the following guidelines and considerations:

 - Undergraduate research that can be done remotely should continue to be done remotely.
 On-campus research activity should be limited to work involving minimal or intermittent contact with other researchers and the public.
 These restrictions are consistent with Risk Levels 1 or 2 in the Stanford Workplace Risk Matrix.

 - PIs should assess the priority of the undergraduate research.
-This assessment should include the degree to which a student will be able to work independently, without need for close-interaction training by other lab members, and how the research would facilitate the educational goals of the student, for example by allowing them to complete an honors thesis.
+This assessment should include the degree to which a student will be able to work independently, without need for close-interaction training by other group members, and how the research would facilitate the educational goals of the student, for example by allowing them to complete an honors thesis.

 - Completion of COVID-19 Hygiene Best Practices, EHS-2470-WEB